 As a Co-operative academy, Cotham Gardens is signed up to the Co-operative movement values and principles.
 These are our guiding principles, and the Governors believe that they strengthen what it is about Cotham Gardens that makes it so special.

 Miranda Dinwoodie is our lead staff member for promoting the co-operative values in school.
 Sam Williams is our lead staff member for the co-operative forum.
 You can contact them by emailing firstname.lastname@example.org

 Anyone who is a parent, a staff member, or lives in the local community can become a Member, provided they agree to abide by the Co-operative values.

 We have also formed a body called the Forum.
-This will be made up of about thirty elected representatives from our school community, including parents, staff, learners and the local community.
-It meets six times a year with Governors and enables elected stakeholders to give voice to their views and opinions.
+This will be made up of about twenty elected representatives from our school community, including parents, staff, learners and the local community.
+It meets 3 times a year with Governors and enables elected stakeholders to give voice to their views and opinions.
 The Forum will decide on many of its own issues such as how the meetings are to be operated, which other community organisations to work with, and how to publicise its work.

 How to get involved